Standup For Journalism is a comedy project designed to start a *fun* conversation about the job of journalism in a digital society.

 While we might not trust journalists, we certainly love comedy.
 It was the top podcast genre in 2018, standup is booming on Netflix and top comedians get paid in the tens of millions of pounds, according to Forbes.
 In fact, US comedian Jon Stewart was once voted the ‘most trusted newscaster’ in America.
 No joke.

-With help from the highly successful Bright Club academic comedy network, the Standup For Journalism pilot will train people that work in journalism to tell jokes, ending with a live performance.
+With help from the highly successful Bright Club academic comedy network, the Standup For Journalism pilot trained six people that work in journalism (or adjacent professions!) to tell jokes, ending with a live performance.

-Get tickets for the public performance here.
-Money raised from ticket sales will now go to the Lyra McKee memorial crowdfund.
+Money raised from ticket sales for the pilot went to the Lyra McKee memorial crowdfund.
 She was a dedicated young journalist who was killed while trying to understand the riots happening in Derry.